 What are device-based smart QR Codes, and how do they work?

 They’re powered by dynamic QR Codes, which allow you to edit the destination URL and configure advanced redirection rules even after the QR Code has been printed or distributed.
+Smart Rules, Uniqode’s dynamic QR Code platform feature, makes these device-based redirections possible.
+These rules let you define custom routing logic based on device type.

 Here’s how it works: